-As part of obtaining reasonable assurance about whether the Bureau's financial statements as of and for the year ended September 30, 2019 are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, and contracts, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the Bureau's financial statements as of and for the year ended September 30, 2020 are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations and contracts, noncompliance with which could have a direct and material effect on financial statement.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or OMB Bulletin No. 19-03.

-Management's Responses to Findings
+Management's Response to Findings

-Management's responses to the findings identified in our audit are described in the accompanying Exhibit I. We did not audit management's response and, accordingly, we express no opinion on the response.
+Management's response to the finding identified in our audit is described in the accompanying Exhibit I. We did not audit management's response and, accordingly, we express no opinion on the response.